 - Understand and apply knowledge about the effects of racism, stereotyping, and discrimination to ESL teaching and learning.

-- Understand and apply knowledge about home/school communication to enhance ESL teaching and builds partnerships with ESOL families
+- Understand and apply knowledge about home/school communication to enhance ESL teaching and build partnerships with ESOL families

 - Understand and apply concepts about the interrelationships between language and culture.

-- Course objectives and learning outcomes are aligned with the Michigan Department of Education English as Second Language (NS) Standards, TESOL Standards, Interstate Teacher Assessment and Support Consortium (InTASC) Standards, and Michigan Test for Teacher Certification (MTTC).
+- Course objectives and learning outcomes are aligned with the Michigan Department of Education English as Second Language (NS) Standards, Teachers of English to Speakers of Other Languages (TESOL) Standards, Interstate Teacher Assessment and Support Consortium (InTASC) Standards, and Michigan Test for Teacher Certification (MTTC)

 Master of Science in Curriculum and Instruction